Ergophobia: History and measurement

-Ergophobia is a corollary of occupational burnout, which is thought to be the result of long-term unresolvable job stress.
+Ergophobia is considered by some to be a corollary of occupational burnout, which is thought to be the result of long-term unresolvable job stress.
 The term "burnout" did not come to be used with regularity until the 1970s in the United States.
 Freudenberger, for example, used it to describe the phenomenon of physical and emotional exhaustion, with associated negative attitudes arising from intense interactions when working with people.
-Later studies on ergophobia and occupational burnout build upon the existing conception of Freudenberger’s research, and found the phenomenon was quite common in a variety of human service occupations.
-These occupations include health care and mental health care professionals, social welfare workers, lawyers, and business organization employees.
+Burnout appears to be more common in occupations include health care and mental health care professionals, social welfare workers, lawyers, and business organization employees.

-Although there is no formal diagnosis procedure, the Maslach Burnout Inventory – a series of introspective occupational burnout questions, is used together with the Areas of Worklife Survey (AWS) to assess levels of burnout.
+Although there is no formal diagnosis procedure for ergophobia or burnout, the Maslach Burnout Inventory – a series of introspective occupational burnout questions, is used together with the Areas of Worklife Survey (AWS) to assess levels of burnout.
 These tests measure emotional burnout, depersonalization, and personal achievements, and are suitable for both individual and group assessment.

 Similar syndromes

-A similar syndrome is generalized anxiety disorder (GAD), where one experiences uncontrollably elevated levels of anxiety and worries over varying issues and events.
-As with phobia, individuals with GAD experience anxiety that is disproportionate to the actual threat a situation poses.
+A similar syndrome as ergophobia is seen in generalized anxiety disorder (GAD), where one experiences uncontrollably elevated levels of anxiety and worries over varying issues and events.
+As with phobias, individuals with GAD experience anxiety that is disproportionate to the actual threat a situation poses.
 Adults with GAD can feel stressed by work-related concerns regarding everyday tasks, evaluations, and presentations.

 Social anxiety disorder, also known as social phobia, is characterized by feelings of anxiety induced by social interactions or situations, in which the individual may be scrutinized or rejected by others.
 This anxiety is easily exacerbated by work-related situations such as presentations, professional and friendly social interactions at the workplace.

 Additionally, "Other specified Anxiety Disorder" also causes distress and significant levels of anxiety, but not in a manner that fully embodies the diagnostic symptoms of anxiety disorders.
 This disorder greatly influences performance in social, occupational or other important situations, therefore may seem similar to Ergophobia or occupational burnout.